kyleduong/Spotify-Data-Analysis/README.md

 I also wanted to see how similar my music taste was to my close friend.

 # Goals
-- What are the common characteristics of the music I add?
+- What are the standout characteristics of the music I add?
+(Any outliers?)
 - How has my music taste evolved over time?
 - Which genres do I listen to most often?
 - What is my average song duration, and does it change over time?